Beauveria bassiana: Description

-B. bassiana is a white mould when grown on culture, producing white spore balls made up of many conidia that are single-celled, haploid, and hydrophobic.
+B. bassiana is a white mold when grown on culture, producing white spore balls made up of many conidia that are single-celled, haploid, and hydrophobic.
 The short, ovoid conidiogenous cells that produce the conidia have a narrow apical extension called a rachis, which elongates into a long zig-zag extension.

 Ecology

-Spotted in St. Tammany Parish, Louisiana, a Golden silk orb-weaver dead from white muscardine disease with white mold emerging from the cadaver's joints and pores.
+Spotted in St. Tammany Parish, Louisiana, a golden silk orb-weaver is dead from white muscardine disease with white mold emerging from the cadaver's joints and pores.

-The insect disease caused by the fungus is a muscardine which has been called white muscardine disease.
+The insect disease caused by the fungus is a muscardine, which has been called white muscardine disease.
 When the microscopic spores of the fungus come into contact with the body of an insect host, they germinate, penetrate the cuticle, and grow inside, killing the insect within a matter of days.
 Afterwards, a white mold emerges from the cadaver and produces new spores.
 A typical isolate of B. bassiana can attack a broad range of insects; various isolates differ in their host range.

-Beauveria bassiana parasitizing the Colorado potato beetle has been reported to be, in turn, the host of a mycoparasitic fungus Syspastospora parasitica.
+B. bassiana parasitizing the Colorado potato beetle has been reported to be, in turn, the host of a mycoparasitic fungus Syspastospora parasitica.
 This organism also attacks related insect-pathogenic species of the Clavicipitaceae.

 A fungus attributed to be B. bassiana was observed to cause infections in a captive American alligator and B. bassiana was implicated in causing a pulmonary disease in captive tortoises.
 The reptiles were in captivity and under temperature stress which may explain their susceptibility to the fungus.
 When a tortoise was kept at 22 °C and injected with 0.5 mL of 106 spores of B. bassiana into the lung, no mortality was observed, while a second contaminated tortoise died when kept only at 16 °C.

-A microevolutionary experiment in 2013 showed that the Greater wax moth (Galleria mellonella) was able to adapt its defense mechanisms during 25 generations, while being under constant selective pressure from B. bassiana.
-The moth developed resistance, but apparently, at a cost.
+A microevolutionary experiment in 2013 showed that the greater wax moth (Galleria mellonella) was able to adapt its defense mechanisms during 25 generations, while being under constant selective pressure from B. bassiana.
+The moth developed resistance, but apparently at a cost.

 Wagner and Lewis reported the ability of B. bassiana to grow as an endophyte in corn.

+Beauveria bassiana has also been used as a biological control agent against the western flower thrips (Frankliniella occidentalis), a common pest in horticultural crops.
+Under laboratory conditions, mortality generally increases with conidial concentration, showing a typical dose–response pattern.

+Environmental conditions can strongly affect infection success.
+In particular, high relative humidity is usually required for spores to germinate and infect the host.
+The characteristics of the plant surface may also influence the outcome, since features such as leaf structure can affect how well conidia attach and persist.